EASY Cod Saltimbocca

-EASY Cod Saltimbocca is boneless cod fish wrapped with prosciutto, then simply sautéed for 4 minutes on each side until the prosciutto cooks to a crispy crust.
-Paired this seafood dish with a side of our garlicky broccolini and you’ll have dinner ready in less than 25 minutes!
+EASY Cod Saltimbocca is boneless cod fish wrapped with prosciutto, and sautéed until the prosciutto cooks to a crispy crust.
+Pair this seafood dish with a side of our garlicky sauteed broccolini, and you’ll have dinner ready in less than 25 minutes!

 I think this is restaurant sophistication without any fuss!